Mainakdeb/watch-your-step/README.md

 # watch-your-step

-The 'frozen-lake' environment is a grid consisting of a starting point, ice, holes and a goal.
+The 'frozen-lake' environment is a grid which contains a starting point, ice blocks, holes and a goal block.
 Each of them are represented by an alphabet :
 * S represents the starting point of tehe agent, it's safe.
 * F represents the frozen surface which too is safe.
 * H represents a hole and if our agent steps into the hole, the episode terminates (he dies).